jkingharman/careers_group_scraper/README.md

 # Careers_Group_Scraper

-A rake task that scrapes job adverts from the [Careers Group job board](https://jobonline.thecareersgroup.co.uk/careersgroup/student/)
+A rake task that scrapes job adverts from the [Careers Group job board](https://jobonline.thecareersgroup.co.uk/careersgroup/student/).
+I wrote this for a technical test while job-hunting in 2017.

 ## Description ##

-The scraper accepts a search term (e.g. 'infosec').
+The scraper accepts an optional search term (e.g. 'business development').
 It makes a request to a listings page related to your search, scrapes vacancies it finds, then formats its payload as JSON.

 Example output (for one job):